marko-knoebl/slides/sections/react/30-typescript-basics-for-react-en.md

 <!-- closely realated content in presentations typescript and react-->

-# TypeScript Basics
+# TypeScript basics for React

 ## TypeScript

-= superset of JavaScript with extensions:
+_TypeScript_: superset of JavaScript that supports static typing

-- **static typing**
-- public / private properties
-- decorators

 ## Static typing